fieldtrip/website/tutorial/timefrequencyanalysis.md

 **Exercise 4**: Adjust cfg.width and see how the TFRs change.
 {% include markup/end %}

-If you would like to learn more about plotting of time-frequency representations, please see [#Visualization](#Visualization).
+If you would like to learn more about plotting of time-frequency representations, please see [visualization](#Visualization).

 ## Summary and suggested further reading